Expectation values#

 Measurement of the overlap between two MPSs is calculated by contracting a network formed by MPS and conjugate of another or the same MPS.
 Works also for two MPOs.

-- yastn.tn.mps.measure_overlap(bra, ket) number [source]#
+- yastn.tn.mps.measure_overlap(bra, ket) Number [source]#

 Calculate overlap \(\langle \textrm{bra}|\textrm{ket} \rangle\).
 Conjugate of MPS